The Diggers Rest Hotel

 The Diggers Rest Hotel (2010) is a crime novel by Australian author Geoffrey McGeachin.
-It is the first in the author's Charlie Berlin mystery series and won the 2011 Ned Kelly Award.
+It is the first in the author's Charlie Berlin mystery series and won the 2011 Ned Kelly Award for Best Novel.

 Plot summary

 Charlie Berlin, a bomber pilot during World War II, rejoins the Melbourne police force after the war and in 1947 he is sent to Albury-Wodonga to investigate a series of violent robberies.

 Reviews

 Fair Dinkum Crime found the novel to build to be a winner and that the author "has taken care with the historical detail and it gives the novel a great feeling of authenticity".